heliophysicsPy/heliophysicsPy.github.io/_pages/contact.md

 <br>

 ## Telecons
-Telecons are held approximately every two weeks on Mondays at 09:00 AM Mountain time, but this can fluctuate depending on holidays/conferences/etc. See our [calendar](https://calendar.google.com/calendar?cid=NG42Z3YyaWZncDZyZ25rOGF1N2pzZjF1azBAZ3JvdXAuY2FsZW5kYXIuZ29vZ2xlLmNvbQ) for the next telecon time.
+Telecons are held approximately every two weeks on Mondays at 09:00 AM Mountain time, but this can fluctuate depending on holidays, conferences, etc. See our [calendar](https://calendar.google.com/calendar?cid=NG42Z3YyaWZncDZyZ25rOGF1N2pzZjF1azBAZ3JvdXAuY2FsZW5kYXIuZ29vZ2xlLmNvbQ) for the next telecon time.